Robert J. Shiller: Career and views

 In 1991 he formed Case Shiller Weiss with economists Karl Case and Allan Weiss who served as the CEO from inception to the sale to Fiserv.
-The company produced a repeat-sales index using home sales prices data from across the nation, studying home pricing trends.
+The company produced a repeat-sales index using home sales price data from across the nation, studying home pricing trends.
 The index was developed by Shiller and Case when Case was studying unsustainable house pricing booms in Boston and Shiller was studying the behavioral aspects of economic bubbles.
 The repeat-sales index developed by Case and Shiller was later acquired and further developed by Fiserv and Standard & Poor, creating the Case-Shiller index.

 His book Irrational Exuberance (2000) – a New York Times bestseller – warned that the stock market had become a bubble in March 2000 (the very height of the market top), which could lead to a sharp decline.

 On CNBC's "How to Profit from the Real Estate Boom" in 2005, he noted that housing price rises could not outstrip inflation in the long term because, except for land restricted sites, house prices would tend toward building costs plus normal economic profit.
 Co‑panelist David Lereah disagreed.
 In February, Lereah had put out his book Are You Missing the Real Estate Boom? signaling the market top for housing prices.
 While Shiller repeated his precise timing again for another market bubble, because the general level of nationwide residential real estate prices do not reveal themselves until after a lag of about one year, people did not believe Shiller had called another top until late 2006 and early 2007.

 Shiller was elected to the American Philosophical Society in 2003.

-That same year, he co-authored a Brookings Institution paper entitled "Is There a Bubble in the Housing Market?".
+That same year, he co-authored a Brookings Institution paper entitled "Is There a Bubble in the Housing Market?"
 Shiller subsequently refined his position in the 2nd edition of Irrational Exuberance (2005), acknowledging that "further rises in the [stock and housing] markets could lead, eventually, to even more significant declines...
 A long-run consequence could be a decline in consumer and business confidence, and another, possibly worldwide, recession.
 This extreme outcome ... is not inevitable, but it is a much more serious risk than is widely acknowledged."
 Writing in The Wall Street Journal in August 2006, Shiller again warned that "there is significant risk of a very bad period, with slow sales, slim commissions, falling prices, rising default and foreclosures, serious trouble in financial markets, and a possible recession sooner than most of us expected."
 In September 2007, almost exactly one year before the collapse of Lehman Brothers, Shiller wrote an article in which he predicted an imminent collapse in the U.S. housing market, and subsequent financial panic.